-In this article, you’ll know the 10 most surprising facts about Denmark.
-It’s not only useful for those who would like to know more about this lovely country, but it’s also a good preparation if you have a chance to visit Denmark.
+In this article, you’ll know the ten most surprising facts about Denmark.
+It’s not only useful for those who would like to learn more about this lovely country, but it’s also a good preparation if you have a chance to visit Denmark.

 1. Toilet for both genders

-There are many toilets for both genders in Denmark, so don’t get surprised or shocked if a guy or girl comes to the same toilet with you.
+There are many toilets for both genders in Denmark, so don’t get surprised or shocked if a guy or girl comes to the same bathroom with you.

-I was so surprised at the first time when I was in this situation.
+I was so surprised the first time when I was in this situation.
 I still remember the feeling when I heard a random guy’ voice outside when I was in the toilet, and I was like